FactomProject/FactomDocs/whitepaper.md

 *Figure 4] Structure of the first link in a Notary Chain, i.e. a chain of Notary entries*

 A Start Link begins a Notary Chain.
-It looks just like a simple entry, except for its type, and the fact that the Structured Description must include a “VScript” entry.
+It looks just like a simple entry, but is typed as a chain.
+(The specification for the types for chains is under discussion.)
+The Structured Description must include a “VScript” entry.
 Many chains could be validated privately.
-In other words, the validation rules for the chain can be published (and notarized) and any attempt to fraudulently add links to the chain are invalidated by the rules published by the parties starting the NotaryChain.
-In fact, a reference implementation of an application that validates a NotaryChain can be hashed and secured in the Start Link for a NotaryChain.
+In other words, the validation rules for the chain can be published (and notarized via the Start Link) and any attempt to fraudulently add links to the chain are invalidated by the rules published by the parties starting the NotaryChain.
+In fact, a reference implementation of an application that validates a NotaryChain should be hashed and secured in the Start Link for a NotaryChain.
 That application in combination with the published rules for the NotaryChain, rather than the NotaryChain server, would be responsible for validating that NotaryChain.

-Still, there is some use in creating an Account NotaryChain supported by NotaryChain servers, if for no other reason that to allow the group purchase of notary entries by customers.
+Still, there is some use in creating an Account NotaryChain supported by NotaryChain servers, if for no other reason that to allow the group purchase of notary entries by users of NotaryChains.
 Because of the reduced overhead of NotaryChains, these can be made available at rates far cheaper than Bitcoin Transactions.

 An Account NotaryChain is enforced by the NotaryChain Server.
 And it serves as an example for creating user defined chains.
-The Start Link for an Account Notary Chain looks like this:
+The Start Link for an Account Notary Chain might look like this:

 ```
 NE Type: 	Start Link
-Structured Description:	{ 	"type" : "NC*account" ,
+Structured Description:	{
     "vscript" : "<sig> <pubKey> OP_CHECKSIG"
     "val" : 1000 }
-Signature:	<sig1> <sig2> … <sigN>
+Signature:	<sig>
 ```